M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Algorithm Descriptions

-Directly implementing the discussed recursive formulas in a modern machine learning framework would likely result in very slow code.
+\parhead{Efficient Implementation.} Directly implementing the discussed recursive formulas in a modern machine learning framework would result in very slow code.
 Fortunately, it is possible to implement all computations required for the dynamic algorithm very efficiently on a GPU.
-We describe how to do this and provide a full implementation in~\cite{Code}.
-Specifically, our implementation is able to perform the calculation of $\mathbf{D}$ and $\mathbf{B}$, i.e. the $O(m^3)$ component of the overall update cost, in $< 10$ milliseconds (on an NVIDIA RTX 2080 Ti) for values of $m$ as high as $1024$ (and the code can still be optimized further).
-For reference, this is $> 10\times$ faster than the highly optimized $m \times m$ SVD computation done at every step by GGT \cite{agarwal2019efficient}.
-We emphasize that this $O(m^3)$ computation being very fast in practice is crucial to reach low overheads, especially when dealing with a sparse model where the $O(dm)$ matrix-vector products are no longer the bottleneck.
+We describe how to do this in the Supplementary Material and provide a full implementation \cite{Code}.
+Specifically, we provide complete sample code that is able to perform the calculation of $\mathbf{D}$ and $\mathbf{B}$, i.e. the $O(m^3)$ component of the overall update cost, in $< 10$ milliseconds (on an NVIDIA RTX 2080 Ti) for values of $m$ as high as $1024$ (and the code can still be further optimized).
+For reference, this is $> 10\times$ faster than the highly-optimized $m \times m$ SVD computation done at every step by GGT \cite{agarwal2019efficient}.
+We emphasize that this $O(m^3)$ computation being very fast in practice is crucial to reach low overheads, especially when dealing with a models where the $O(dm)$ matrix-vector products are not the bottleneck.